Demand generation: a roadmap to success

 Detailed insights from intent data

 For marketing teams, it is critical to ensure that any supplier of third-party intent data is compliant with GDPR and transparent in its data collection.
 “As a marketer, I want to work out where and when you might spend money with me.
 But as a consumer, I think my information is private and you should go away,” says Kaye.
-“If you want to be a trusted brand, the solution is to be transparent, to work with partners who are transparent, and ensure that users understand what data is collected and how to turn it on or off.”
+“If you want to be a trusted brand, the solution is to be transparent, work with partners who are transparent and ensure that users understand what data is collected and how to turn it on or off.”

 Stronger together: why it pays to have a partner to drive demand generation